 Troy University's eCampus was established as a comprehensive educational unit of the University to allow and encourage a student, regardless of location, the opportunity to earn a Troy University degree online.
 Since its inception, the eCampus has expanded to include degree programs to reach local students, working adults and the military.
 The eCampus offers students the opportunity to obtain both undergraduate and graduate degree programs and courses offered online.
 The online courses integrate textbooks with online materials, graphics, audio and video and facilitate faculty and student interactions.
 Specialized software is utilized.
-For more information, visit www.troy.edu/ecampus.
+For more information, visit www.troy.edu/ecampus, call 1-800-414-5756, or email ask@troy.edu.